Empowering Women to Overcome Economic Barriers to Achieve Homeownership

 Due to financial factors such as the gender wage gap, many single women have high debt-to-income ratios and a poor credit profile, resulting in a higher rate of mortgage denials than single men.

-When women overcome any financial barriers to homeownership, they emerge with higher credit scores and lower debt-to-income ratios when compared to single men.
+When women overcome any financial barriers to homeownership, they emerge with higher credit scores and lower debt-to-income ratios than single men.
 Despite the lower income level, single women also typically put down a larger down payment and default on loans less frequently than single men.

 Minority women face additional barriers to achieving homeownership